ErpNetDocs/dev/domain-api/complex-types/amount.md

 }
 ```

+## Update behavior

+When an `Amount` value is submitted through the Domain API, ERP.net evaluates the `Currency` code in the context of the current entity.

+If the dependent currency reference is stored in the same entity, ERP.net searches for a currency whose code matches `Amount.Currency` and assigns that reference automatically.

+If the currency reference is not stored in the same entity, `Amount.Currency` does not update it.
+In that case, the code in `Amount.Currency` must match the already effective currency.

+For more details, see [Property Dependencies and Update Order](../data-manipulation/update-order.md).

 > [!note]
 > Because _Amount_ is odata complex object it can not participate in uri $filter query parameter.
 To filter by Amount or Quantity properties you can use the following:
 >